Graduate Certificate in Aquaculture (GCAQUA)

 - While here, students will discover the types of jobs available in aquaculture throughout the province, earn credits in courses that prepare them for all aspects of aquaculture, and build a network with industry professionals.

 Courses will be delivered at the UBC Vancouver campus during Winter Term 1 (September – December).
-Students will complete the certificate on a full-time basis over a period of 4 months, completing 7 required courses:
+Students will complete the certificate on a full-time basis over a period of 4 months, completing 7 required courses (17 credits required):

 - AQUA 501 (3 credits) Aquaculture Production Systems